fooziex/fooziex.github.io/README.md

 [ffmpeg builds for yt-dlp](https://github.com/yt-dlp/FFmpeg-Builds): "This repository provides static Windows (x86 and x86_64) and Linux (x86_64) Builds of ffmpeg master and latest release branch with some patches necesssary for smooth integration with yt-dlp"

 [ffmpeg Windows builds](https://www.gyan.dev/ffmpeg/builds/): "packages containing binaries of ffmpeg, ffprobe and ffplay"

+[FileZilla](https://filezilla-project.org/): "not only supports FTP, but also FTP over TLS (FTPS) and SFTP"

 [GitKraken](https://www.gitkraken.com/): "Legendary Git GUI client for Windows, Mac & Linux"